sofdev5-2023-westtigers/task-manager/README.md

-# Sveltekit - Keycloak
+# Sveltekit - TaskManager

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+West Tigers project about a task manager using integration and others tools

 ## Starting a project